Joseph-Maulin/Post_Here_Classifier/README.md

 Project on google cloud:
   https://post-here-classi-1612563081759.uc.r.appspot.com/

 Note : I am no longer paying Google Cloud to host the project.
-You can host it locally with instructions below:
+It can be hosted locally with instructions below.
+Docker image will be created soon.

 # Local Environment Setup
   ## a.
 The repository will need to be downloaded into the file of your choice.
 The link is here: “https://github.com/Joseph-Maulin/Post_Here_Classifier.git”.
 You will need to enable git for your terminal or command line.
 The documentation for setting up git for your command or terminal can be found here: “https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html”.